YUSUF-SELEIM/Mini_Message_Board/README.md

 ### Frontend

-- React: Developed an interactive and dynamic user interface.
+- Next: Developed an interactive and dynamic user interface.
-- Vite: Build tooling for modern frontend development.
 - Axios: Employed for making HTTP requests to the backend.

 ## Deployment